Skip to Content

 Make picking up your cookies easier

-When you pick up the cookies, we write our troop numbers on a slip of paper and to place that in our windshield to ensure the right troop gets the right cookies.
+When you pick up the cookies, we write our troop numbers on a slip of paper and place that on our windshield to ensure the right troop gets the right cookies.
 This is easy enough to do on a piece of scratch paper with a marker.

 I also note how many total cases we should receive by type of cookie.
 That way, I don’t have to print out another piece of paper to track, and I know exactly what we should be getting.